giadasponzilli/password-generator/README.md

 ## Installation

-This code can be installed clicking on the "Code" green button above and git cloning the SSH to you local terminal.
+This code can be installed clicking on the "Code" green button above and git cloning the SSH to your local terminal.

 ## Usage